ascend4/ascend4/A4SQP_C_API.md

 - `OpenA4SqpOutputFile`
 - `SetA4SqpProblemScaling`
 - `SetA4SqpIntermediateCallback`
+- `GetA4SqpOptionCount`
+- `GetA4SqpOptionInfo`
+- `GetA4SqpOptionInfoByName`
 - `A4SqpSolve`
 - `GetA4SqpSolveStatistics`

 `OpenA4SqpOutputFile` currently exists for IPOPT API shape but returns `A4SQP_FALSE`; progress should currently be obtained through the intermediate callback, ASCEND progress reporting, or the CUTEst runner logs.

+The `GetA4SqpOption*` functions expose core solver option metadata: keyword, label, description, type, numeric bounds, string choices, default value, and whether the option is applied directly to `A4SqpProblem`.
+ASCEND uses this metadata to construct `slv_parameter` entries, and the CUTEst driver uses it to translate `A4SQP_*` environment variables into ordinary C API options.
+Adapter layers should not duplicate core numerical option definitions.

 The public scalar and opaque types are: